 · Some commissioned works: If someone is paid to take or make a photograph, portrait or engraving for the private or domestic purposes of the person paying (the "commissioner"), for example wedding photographs, the commissioner owns copyright in the work even though the artist or photographer is not an employee.

-The commissioner owns copyright in a film or a sound recording made against remuneration
+The commissioner owns copyright in a film or a sound recording made for remuneration or some other form of payment.

 The general principle as well as the exceptions can be modified by agreement.
 It is good practice to have written agreements with all the contributors involved in your publication project to ensure copyright ownership is clearly determined.